mattyapers/2008-Financial-Crisis/README.md

 dtype: float64
 ```
 #### Distribution
-I will be taking a look at the distribution of the returns of the banks.
+I will be analyzing the distribution of returns for various banks, including the **BAC Return**.
+I have replicated the code for each bank to visualize their return distributions.
 ```python
 import matplotlib.pyplot as plt
 ```